 Copyright © 1992 by INPUT.
 All rights reserved.
 Printed in the United States of America.
 No part of this publication may be reproduced or distributed in any form, or by any means, or stored in a data base or retrieval system, without the prior written permission of the publisher.

-The information provided in this report shall be used only by the employees of and within the current corporate structure of INPUT's clients, and will not be disclosed to any other organization or person including parent, subsidiary, or affiliated organization without prior written consent of INPUT.
+The information provided in this report is proprietary to INPUT.
+The client agrees to hold as confidential all such information, and control access to the information to prevent unauthorized disclosure.
+The information shall be used only by the employees of and within the current corporate structure of the client, and will not be disclosed to any other organization or person including parent, subsidiary, or affiliated organization without prior written consent of INPUT.